-How to remember very long passwords
+How to invent and remeber long and complex passwords

 In this article, I’ll explain how to create long and complicated passwords that are easy to remember.